 Before attempting the instructions below, please try the alternative (and simpler) solutions here.

 To make sure you’re not affected by the limitations of WordPress Cron, you can define real cron jobs to run.
-How do you do that?
+Read on to know how.

 Set Up a Server Cron Job

-Most web hosts provide an interface for defining cron jobs, but not all applications are running within the context of a cPanel-based web host.
-Some are simply running on an internal server or something similar where all you have is access to the command line.
+Most web hosts provide an interface for defining cron jobs, but not all applications will be running within the context of a cPanel-based web host.
+Some will be simply running on an internal server where all you have is access to the command line.
 Considering that the cPanel is nothing more than a GUI to the command line, here’s what you need to know to define a cron job at the operating system level:

 Next, add the following line to the cron file: